TritonDataCenter/rfd/rfd/0085/README.md

 **Ability for operators to add probes:** It's often desirable to add probes for known runtime issues (e.g., [OS-5363](https://smartos.org/bugview/OS-5363)).
-There's no tooling to support this today, and the probes may be dropped by a subsequent "mantamon drop".
+There's no tooling to support this today, and the probes would be dropped by a subsequent "mantamon drop".

 **Loosey-goosey bash scripts:** Many Manta probes today are implemented as inline bash scripts that are not very readable, have no comments, do not